Adjoints and Canonical Forms of Polypols: 3D-Polypols

 \begin{theorem} Let $P$ be a simple quadric polyhedral polypol with boundary surface $S=S_1\cup \cdots\cup S_k$.
-If one of the $S_i$ has exactly three edge curves, then there is a unique surface $A_P$, called the \emph{adjoint surface} of $P$, of degree $2k-4$ that contains $R(P)$.
+If one of the $S_i$ has exactly three edge curves, then there is a unique surface $A_P$, called the \emph{adjoint surface} of $P$, of degree $2k-4$ that contains $R(P)$. \end{theorem} We postpone the proof to Section \ref{subsection:quadricpolyhedral}.